gappeah/exodus_analysis/README.md

 ### Types of Analysis Performed

-1. **Transaction Types**: Analyzing different types of transactions (deposits, withdrawals) and the cryptocurrencies involved.
+1. **Transaction Types**: Analysing different types of transactions (deposits, withdrawals) and the cryptocurrencies involved.
-2. **Summarizing Inflows & Outflows**: Aggregating the inflows (deposits) and outflows (withdrawals) by various time frames (daily, weekly, monthly, and yearly).
+2. **Summarising Inflows & Outflows**: Aggregating the inflows (deposits) and outflows (withdrawals) by various time frames (daily, weekly, monthly, and yearly).
 3. **Distribution of Transaction Amounts**: Examining the distribution of amounts transacted for both deposits and withdrawals.
 4. **Frequency of Transactions**: Investigating the frequency of transactions for different assets.

-## Visualization
+## Visualisation

-The project includes several visualizations to make the data easier to understand:
+The project includes several visualisations to make the data easier to understand:

 1. **Inflows and Outflows Over Time**: A time-series plot showing how much cryptocurrency was deposited and withdrawn over different time periods.
-2. **Bar Charts for Asset Distribution**: Bar charts were created to visualize the volume of transactions per cryptocurrency.
+2. **Bar Charts for Asset Distribution**: Bar charts were created to visualise the volume of transactions per cryptocurrency.
 3. **Pie Chart for Asset Allocation**: A pie chart was used to display the distribution of assets based on inflows.
 ![output_8](https://github.com/user-attachments/assets/4c193a99-1400-48df-8e12-6e26f72bb765)
 ![output_7](https://github.com/user-attachments/assets/7833d1e8-578a-4cb9-92dc-9b39f9609005)